wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/adaptive-cards-create-engaging-messages/includes/5-exercise-outlook-actionable-messages.md

 ### Update the .NET Core console app to use the dynamic ngrok URL

 Locate and open the file **adaptive-card.json** in the .NET Core console app project.
-Locate the string `https://{{REPLACE-WITH-YOUR-SUBDOMAIN)}.ngrok.io/api/card` and set it the Ngrok URL obtained in a previous step.
+Locate the string `https://{{REPLACE-WITH-YOUR-SUBDOMAIN)}.ngrok.io/api/card` and set it to the ngrok URL obtained in a previous step.

 Save your changes.